 In this youtube video, getting past the sound quality and bad music, the person shows what the 10th Amendment is as well as the difference from the 9th Amendment.

+The enumeration in the Constitution, of certain rights, shall not be construed to deny or disparage others retained by the people.
 I believe the Ninth Amendment is stating that there are other rights given to the people and that those rights shall be given to the people, even though they are not stated in the first eight amendments.

 This picture is shown to sort of explain a little bit of the Ninth Amendment.
 Even though it is not stated the right, does not mean you can't have that right.
 Although, I believe there is rules about who can fly a plain and licensing to drive one.